 Lip fillers typically last between six and nine months, depending on the type of filler used and individual factors.
 Hyaluronic acid (HA) injectable lip fillers are the most commonly used and can last between six to nine months, and in some cases, up to twelve months.

 Collagen fillers, on the other hand, last approximately three months before the body degrades the material.

 Which Lip Fillers Last the Longest?

-As an example, polyalkylimide is a biocompatible material that may be used as a dermal filler and is considered semipermanent.
-However, the unpredictable degradation process makes it a poor choice as a lip filler.
+Long-lasting results do not necessarily mean better outcomes.
+Longevity is not the only factor in choosing a lip filler; texture, natural look, and safety must also be considered.
+For example, polyalkylimide is a biocompatible material that may be used as a dermal filler and is considered semi-permanent.
+However, its unpredictable degradation process makes it a poor choice as a lip filler.

 How Much Do Lip Injections Cost?

 Hyaluronic acid (HA) fillers, such as Juvederm and Restylane, are the most common lip fillers.
 You can expect to pay about $650–$700 per syringe of Juvederm or Restylane.
 Most people require 1–2 vials of HA filler to achieve optimal lip filling results.

 Collagen fillers are less common lip filler options and typically cost about $400–$800 per treatment.
 However, they tend to last for a shorter duration compared to HA fillers.